goshippo/shippo-python-sdk/docs/sdks/orders/README.md

     weight_unit=components.WeightUnit.LB,
 ))

-if res.order is not None:
+if res is not None:
     # handle response
     pass